huynguyen-and-friend-projects/smoldb/doc/dev-env.md

 > Make sure you have Docker Engine and/or Docker Desktop installed
   > [follow the documentation](https://docs.docker.com/engine/install/)

-- For more detail, follow [the documentation from VSCode themselves](https://code.visualstudio.com/docs/devcontainers/containers).
+- For more detail, follow [the documentation from Visual Studio Code themselves](https://code.visualstudio.com/docs/devcontainers/containers).
-- This is applicable to Visual Studio Code ~~snobs~~ users, and will work on any platform.
+- This is applicable to Visual Studio Code ~~snobs~~ users, and works on any platform.

 1. Install the Docker and Dev Container extensions.
-2. Run the dev container (the Dockerfile used is [this one](../.devcontainer/dev.container.Dockerfile)).
+2. Run the dev container.
+The Dockerfile used is [this one](../.devcontainer/dev.container.Dockerfile).
 3. Wait for the image to build.
-    - The Makefile extension may warn you about "dry run".
+    - The Makefile extension may warn you about "dry run."
 Just keep running.
 4. Enjoy your dev environment.

 ## The normal way